 - Molecular biophysics

 - Study of religion

 Cooperative Consortium Program

 A cooperative arrangement between The University of Texas System and the Texas A&M University System allows a graduate student at one institution to use unique facilities or courses at the other institution with a minimum of paperwork.
 The graduate student registers and pays fees at the home institution and may retain any fellowship or financial assistance awarded by it.
 Space must be readily available, and the instructor or laboratory director of the proposed work must consent to the arrangement.
 Approval must be given by the graduate dean of each institution.

 A similar arrangement among component institutions of The University of Texas System has been authorized by the chancellor and the Board of Regents.
 The University has active arrangements with the University of Texas Health Science Center at Houston, the University of Texas M. D. Anderson Science Park in Bastrop County, and the University of Texas Medical Branch at Galveston.

 Cooperative Degree Programs

-With appropriate approval, the University of Texas at Austin and another component of The University of Texas System may enter into a cooperative agreement in which one component serves as the degree-granting institution while some or all of the courses in the degree program are taught at the other component.
+With appropriate approval, The University of Texas at Austin and another component of The University of Texas System may enter into a cooperative agreement in which one component serves as the degree-granting institution while some or all of the courses in the degree program are taught at the other component.
 The component that grants the degree is the “sponsoring” institution.
 A student who enters such a cooperative program is admitted on the understanding that institutional sponsorship of the program may change during the student’s enrollment.
 The student’s continuation in the program will not be affected by such a transfer of sponsorship, but the student will become subject to the policies and procedures of the new sponsoring institution, which may differ from those of the original sponsor.
-The student will receive his or her degree from the component that sponsors the program at the time of the student’s graduation.
+The student will receive the degree from the component that sponsors the program at the time of the student’s graduation.